andrew-quintana/andrew-quintana/README.md

 ### 💡 Outside of Tech
 I love soccer (⚽️), nature, cooking new meals, and journaling.
-Curious about how we can build tools that empower people — not overwhelm them.
+Curious about how we can build tools that empower people and create new value.

 ---